gardener/gardener/docs/concepts/controller-manager.md

 #### "Main" Reconciler

-This reconciliation loop takes care about seed related operations in the Garden cluster.
-When a new `Seed` object is created the reconciler creates a new `Namespace` in the garden cluster `seed-<seed-name>`. `Namespaces` dedicated to single seed clusters allow us to segregate access permissions i.e., a `gardenlet` must not have permissions to access objects in all `Namespaces` in the Garden cluster.
+This reconciliation loop takes care of seed related operations in the Garden cluster.
+When a new `Seed` object is created, the reconciler creates a new `Namespace` in the garden cluster `seed-<seed-name>`. `Namespaces` dedicated to single seed clusters allow us to segregate access permissions i.e., a `gardenlet` must not have permissions to access objects in all `Namespaces` in the Garden cluster.
-There are objects in a Garden environment which are created once by the operator e.g., default domain secret, alerting credentials, and required for operations happening in the `gardenlet`.
-Therefore, we not only need a seed specific `Namespace` but also a copy of these "shared" objects.
+There are objects in a Garden environment which are created once by the operator e.g., default domain secret, alerting credentials, and are required for operations happening in the `gardenlet`.
+Therefore, we not only need a seed specific
+`Namespace` but also a copy of these "shared" objects.

 The "main" reconciler takes care about this replication: